TobiasFancee/CIPs/DraftCIP.md

+Here's the CIP I've been working on for a leverage-based saturation and pledge benenfit.
+I believe this proposal could make Cardano much more decentralized and end the MPO vs SPO debate.
+Tell me what you think.
+The Google sheets is just temporary for this post.
+The spreadsheet file will be part of the final pull request.

 ## Summary
 Modify the rewards calculation equation and protocol stake pool fee parameters to incentivize delegation to low leverage pools.